Ecological systems in a modeling perspective: Introduction

 The alternative models that we test with respect to our logistic chemostat data are linear on different scales and we assume that the data must support at least one additional parameter for justifying nonlinearity.
 The first model corresponds to a negative linear growth that is balanced by immigration.
 This does not imply that we have added any immigration to our chemostat - the model had been isolated.
 It has an approximately normal stationary distribution that shares expectation and variance of the normal distribution that approximates the quasi-stationary distribution of our logistic growth equation.

 The second alternative model is linear on log-scale and equivalent to the Gompertz (1825) model.
 This model does not support any interpretation in terms of the modelled processes.
 It has an approximately normal stationary distribution that shares the expectation of the normal distribution that approximates the quasi-stationary distribution of our logistic growth equation.
-But its variance is larger than the variance of the approximate normal distribution of the quasi-stationary distribution of our logistic growth equation.
-It follows near normality (or high carrying capacities) that data-based criteria like the Akaike (1973) criterion ranks this model below both the linear immigration model and the logistic growth equation that generated the data.
-On the contrary, the Akaike (1973) criterion ranks the linear immigration model below both the Gompertz (1825) log-linear model and the logistic growth equation that generated the data for low carrying capacities far enough from normality.
+But its variance is larger than the variance of the approximate normal distribution of the quasi-stationary distribution of our logistic growth equation for high carrying capacities.
+It follows near normality (or high carrying capacities) that data-based criteria like the AIC (Akaike (1973) ) and BIC (Schwartz (1978) ) criteria rank this model below both the linear immigration model and the logistic growth equation that generated the data.

+On the contrary, similar criteria rank the linear immigration model below both the Gompertz (1825) log-linear model and the logistic growth equation that generated the data for low carrying capacities far enough from normality.
+We conclude in Section \ref{detect_nonlin} that the ability of these methods to detect nonlinearities is dependent on the appearance of clusters of data corresponding to low population densities.
+Such clusters are expected to be rare when the quasi-stationary distribution is approximately normal.
+Indeed, the many of the most analyzed datasets in ecology (Nicholson (1954) and Utida (1957) ) remain at the limit for allowing a validation of possible nonlinearities with these criteria.